yshp57/dsc-1-02-03-python-operators-functions-and-methods-online-ds-pt-100118/README.md

 type("hello, i am a string.") # str
 ```
-To illustrate even more definitively, try running the next cell.
+To illustrate even more clearly, try running the next cell.
 We will find that Python doesn't know what `title()` is when it is not attached to a string.
 This is because it is a **method** that is **bound** to the string

 ```python